High-entropy alloy: Phase formation

 Gibbs' phase rule, $F=C-P+2$, can be used to determine an upper bound on the number of phases that will form in an equilibrium system.
 In his 2004 paper, Cantor created a 20-component alloy containing 5% of Mn, Cr, Fe, Co, Ni, Cu, Ag, W, Mo, Nb, Al, Cd, Sn, Pb, Bi, Zn, Ge, Si, Sb, and Mg.
 At constant pressure, the phase rule would allow for up to 21 phases at equilibrium, but far fewer actually formed.
 The predominant phase was a face-centered cubic solid-solution phase, containing mainly Cr, Mn, Fe, Co, and Ni.
 From that result, the CrMnFeCoNi alloy, which forms only a solid-solution phase, was developed.

+The much lower number of phases than the upper bound have also been widely observed in other high-entropy alloys, and it has been attributed to a high-entropy effect.
+Assuming the high-entropy decreases the driving force for the formation of all new phases from the solid solution, the ratio of the strongest driving force to the second strongest driving force would increase, and therefore the formation of the new phase with the second strongest driving force would be inhibited.

 The Hume-Rothery rules have historically been applied to determine whether a mixture will form a solid solution.
 Research into high-entropy alloys has found that in multi-component systems, these rules tend to be relaxed slightly.
 In particular, the rule that solvent and solute elements must have the same crystal structure does not seem to apply, as Cr, Mn, Fe, Co, and Ni have four different crystal structures as pure elements (and when the elements are present in equal concentrations, there can be no meaningful distinction between "solvent" and "solute" elements).